digiscot/digiscot-website/pages/about.md

 <a href="http://www.scvo.org.uk/blog" class="btn btn-primary btn-lg">See all blogs</a>

+### Recommended reading

+Digital participation is a hot topic for policymakers.
+We've picked out some of the best reports to get you up to speed on the issues.

+<a href="/reading/" class="btn btn-primary btn-lg">Find out more</a>

 ### Our mailing list

 Once a fortnight we send out a short email bulletin rounding up the latest news on digital participation in Scotland and beyond.